-When using a RDBMS, incorrect data modeling can have a major impact on the relevance of the results produced.
+When using an RDBMS, poor data modelling can have a significant impact on the relevance of the results produced.
 We will focus here on two problems that may arise when the modelling is not rigorous enough:

 1-Questions about a scheme that is not in 3 NF

 Relational database queries are carried out primarily using the SQL language.
 This language implements 2 fundamental operators:

 - Projection: allows you to select the columns of the relations

 - Join: allows you to join the columns of relations

 The projection can be considered as a cutting (decomposition) operator of relations, and join as a recomposition (pasting) operator of relations.
 From a pictorial point of view, let us consider a piece of paper as a relation.
 The cutting of this sheet into vertical strips (projection) and then the gluing (joining) of the cut strips must allow, logically, to reconstruct the sheet of paper (the relation) in its initial state.